Raising Your FICO Score for Home buyers

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-You'll still qualify for a loan with a lower score, but the interest paid over time could be more than double the amount of someone with a near perfect credit score.
+Lenders want to be positive that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of an individual having a near perfect FICO score.

-We're used to working with all tiers of FICO scores.
-Call us at 772 287 1777 and we can help you get on the right track to the home of your dreams.
+Improving your credit score is the first step in purchasing a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Improving your FICO score takes time.
-It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+There are ways to improve your score.
+Building your FICO score takes time.
+It can be difficult to make a significant change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
+Here are some methods to improve your credit score:

 - Correct your credit report.
-If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the bulk of your debt transferred to one card.
+But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt taking up the balance one card.

-- Apply for gas station cards or chain store credit.
-For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to get credit, increase your credit limits and stay on top of your payments, which will raise your credit.
-You must always beware of charging a high balance for more than a couple of months because these types of cards normally have a higher interest rate.
+- Store cards and service station cards.
+For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your credit.
+You must always avoid charging a high balance for more than a couple of billing cycles because these types of cards traditionally have a steeper interest rate.

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
 But, pay them off in one or two payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Premier Realty Group, Inc., the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to build up your FICO score, you can move toward becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Premier Realty Group, Inc., the loan process can be a stress-free experience so you, too, can become a homeowner.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.